adilmohak/django-lms/README.md

 Feature-rich learning management system.
 Let's enhance the project by contributing! 👩‍💻👩‍💻

-- Demo video: https://youtu.be/KKIeRXwZ-Sw *Please note that the video does not feature the most recent UI design.*
+- Demo video: https://youtu.be/KKIeRXwZ-Sw *Please note that the video does not showcase the latest updates on UI design and backend functionality.*
 - Setup video: https://youtu.be/gMJfENDEyUs

 ![Screenshot from 2023-12-31 17-36-31](https://github.com/adilmohak/django-lms/assets/60693922/e7fb628a-6275-4160-ae0f-ab27099ab3ca)